 WELCOME TO edition No. 75 of the Track & Field News World Rankings.
 Our Rankings made their debut by chronicling the ’47 men’s season in the magazine’s first-ever edition, February ’48.
 Why is the math off here?
 Circumstances being what they are, we felt forced to react to the severely compromised pandemic year of ’20 by not doing any Rankings.
 In retrospect, it’s not a decision we regret.

 The whole purpose of our Top 10 ratings since their inception has been to establish relative merit for the entire calendar year in question.
 The Rankings are not reflective of how the compilers feel athletes would finish in any kind of idealized competition.
 Ergo, the “best” athlete isn’t always No. 1.

 A frequently asked question we get is, “How did the voting go in the World Rankings this year?”
 Unlike the process for choosing the Athletes Of The Year, there is no “voting.”
-Our Rankers use an involved process of argumentation to arrive at their decisions, so it’s not possible to say that Christian Coleman beat Justin Gatlin by some specific point total.
+Our Rankers use an involved process of argumentation to arrive at their decisions, so it’s not possible to say that Ryan Crouser beat Joe Kovacs by some specific point total in the shot.

 Our 3 Ranking Criteria